U.S. tech companies call for more controls on surveillance

-LONDON Eight major U.S. web companies, including Apple, Google and Facebook, made a joint call on Monday for tighter controls on how governments collect personal data, intensifying the furor over online surveillance.
+LONDON Eight major U.S. web companies, including Apple (AAPL.O), Google (GOOG.O) and Facebook (FB.O), made a joint call on Monday for tighter controls on how governments collect personal data, intensifying the furore over online surveillance.

-In June, former National Security Agency (NSA) contractor Edward Snowden exposed top secret government surveillance programs that tap into communications on cables linking technology companies' various data centers overseas.
+In June, former National Security Agency (NSA) contractor Edward Snowden exposed top secret government surveillance programmes that tap into communications on cables linking technology companies' various data centres overseas.

 After Snowden's disclosure, many of the big Internet companies warned that American businesses may lose revenue abroad as distrustful customers switched to local alternatives.

-"We understand that governments have a duty to protect their citizens," said the letter from the eight firms which also included Microsoft Corp, Twitter, LinkedIn Corp, Yahoo Inc and AOL Inc.
+"We understand that governments have a duty to protect their citizens," said the letter from the eight firms which also included Microsoft Corp (MSFT.O), Twitter (TWTR.N), LinkedIn Corp LNKD.N, Yahoo Inc (YHOO.O) and AOL Inc AOL.N.

 "But this summer's revelations highlighted the urgent need to reform government surveillance practices worldwide.

-Several of the eight companies, which have a combined market capitalization of nearly $1.4 trillion, have responded by publicizing their decision to boost encryption and security on their sites.
+Several of the eight companies, which have a combined market capitalisation of nearly $1.4 trillion, have responded by publicising their decision to boost encryption and security on their sites.

 TRUST AT RISK